mendix/docs/content/howto/front-end/sass-eight.md

 	![](attachments/set-up-sass/powershell.png)

-4. Copy the address as text from your main project folder and paste it into Powershell (your project folder cannot contain spaces and should not be too long):
+4. Copy the address as text from your main project folder and paste it into Powershell (your app folder cannot contain spaces and should not be too long):

 	![](attachments/set-up-sass/copy.png)